On the Stability and Convergence of Physics Informed Neural Networks: Our results

-\item [{[S2]}] Uniformly bounded sequences in $\|u_\ell \| _{V_\ell}$ have convergent subsequences in $H,$ \end{enumerate} where $H$ is a normed space (typically a Sobolev space) which depends on the form of the discrete energy considered.
-Property [S1] requires that $ \mathcal{E}_\ell [v_\ell] $ is coercive with respect to (possibly $\ell$-dependent) norms (or semi-norms).
-Further, [S2], implies that, although $\|\cdot \| _{V_\ell}$ are $\ell$-dependent, they should be such that, from uniformly bounded sequences in these norms, it is possible to extract convergent subsequences in a weaker topology (induced by the space $H$).
+\item [{[S2]}] Uniformly bounded sequences in $\|v_\ell \| _{V_\ell}$ have convergent subsequences in $H,$ \end{enumerate} where $H$ is a normed space (typically a Sobolev space) which depends on the form of the discrete energy considered.
+Property [S1] requires that $ \mathcal{E}_\ell [\, \cdot \, ] $ is coercive with respect to (possibly $\ell$-dependent) norms (or semi-norms).
+Further, [S2], implies that, although $\|\cdot \| _{V_\ell}$ are $\ell$-dependent, they must be sufficiently strong to ensure that from any sequence uniformly bounded in these norms, one can extract a subsequence that converges in a weaker topology (induced by the space $H$).

-We argue that these properties provide the right framework for stability.
-Although, in principle, the use of discrete norms is motivated from a nonlinear theory, \cite{grekasPhD}, \cite{BNNtogkas:2021}, \cite{grekas2022approximations}, in order to focus on ideas rather than on technical tools, we started our study in this work on simple linear problems.
-To this end, we consider four different problems, where [S1] and [S2] are relevant: Two elliptic problems with distinct regularity properties: namely elliptic operators posed on convex and non-convex Lipschitz domains.
-In addition, we study linear parabolic problems and their time-discrete only version.
-The last example highlights that training is a key factor in algorithmic design, since it influences not only the accuracy, but crucially, the stability properties of the algorithm.
-In fact, we provide evidence that functionals related to time discrete training of the form \eqref{ieE-minimize_k}, which fail to satisfy the stability criteria [S1] and [S2], produce approximations with unstable behaviour.
+We argue that these properties provide a consistent framework for stability even in the presence of training.
+Although, in principle, the use of discrete norms is motivated from a nonlinear theory, \cite{grekasPhD}, in order to focus on ideas rather than on technical tools, we started our study in this work on simple linear problems.